LinkedIn Automation Tools: The Risks and Rewards

 - Personalize your interactions for higher response rates.

 - Perform good housekeeping to keep on the right side of LinkedIn.

-- Have a plan for the extra time you are going to free up – where can you use that most productively in your business?
+- Have a plan for the extra time you free up – where can you use that most productively in your business?

-I will caution you that if you are planning to use automation on LinkedIn that you heed the advice presented in this article.
-There is much more at risk than having your account restricted.
+If you plan to use automation on LinkedIn, I urge you to heed the advice presented in this article.
+You risk much more than having your account restricted.
 The improper use of LinkedIn automation tools can damage your credibility and your reputation.